legertom/prompter/README.md

 ```

 ## Future Versions
-Promptitude is a growing project, and future versions will include the following features:

-- Apply for jobs directly through the website.
-- Integration with popular AI platforms to make it easier for job seekers to find relevant jobs.
-- A better recommendation system for job seekers based on their preferences and past applications.
-- A messaging system to allow job seekers and employers to communicate directly on the website.
+In future versions of Promptitude, we plan to:

+- Expand the collection of prompts and resources.
+- Add user authentication and the ability for users to save their favorite prompts.
+- Implement a search feature to help users find prompts based on keywords or categories.
+- Improve the API by adding pagination and filtering options.
+- Enhance the website's user interface and overall user experience.

 ## Contributing
 We welcome contributions to Promptitude!
 If you have a feature you'd like to add or a bug to fix, please create a pull request.
 If you have any questions or suggestions, feel free to open an issue on the repository.